OpenRefine/openrefine.org/download.md

 This is the first beta release of OpenRefine 2.6 on Aug 27, 2013.
 A change log is provided on [the release page](https://github.com/OpenRefine/OpenRefine/releases/).

 + **[Windows kit](https://github.com/OpenRefine/OpenRefine/releases/download/2.6-beta.1/openrefine-win-2.6-beta.1.zip)**,
-Download, unzip, and double-click on _google-refine.exe_.
+Download, unzip, and double-click on _openrefine.exe_.
 If you're having issues with the above, try double-clicking on _refine.bat_ instead.
 + **[Mac kit](https://github.com/OpenRefine/OpenRefine/releases/download/2.6-beta.1/openrefine-mac-2.6-beta.1.dmg)**,
 Download, open, drag icon into the Applications folder and double click on it.